abdullah5514/cli_app/README.md

-# Flexible JSON Search Command-Line Application

-This is a command-line application that allows you to search through JSON datasets and perform various actions on the data.
-The application is designed to be modular, flexible, and scalable, with potential to expand its current features.

-## Features

-1. **Search by Dynamic Field:** You can search through JSON data by specifying which field to search.
-The application supports dynamic searches on different fields, not limited to just names.

-2. **Find Duplicate Emails:** The application can identify clients with duplicate email addresses in the dataset and display the duplicates if any are found.

-3. **Modular Architecture:** The application is organized into modules, making it easy to add new features or modify existing ones without affecting other parts of the application.

-4. **User-Friendly Interface:** The user interface module provides clear prompts and displays results in a human-readable format.

-5. **Scalability Considerations:** The application is designed with scalability in mind, considering efficient search algorithms, caching, and potential database integration.

-## Usage

-1. **Installation:**
-   - Clone this repository: `git clone git@github.com:abdullah5514/cli_app.git`
-   - Install dependencies: `bundle install`

-2. **Running the Application:**
-   - Navigate to the project directory.
-   - Run the application: `ruby main.rb`

-3. **Commands:**
-   - Choose an action:
-     1. Search clients by a specific field (e.g., name, email).
-     2. Find clients with duplicate emails.
-     3. Exit the application.

-4. **Dynamic Search:**
-   - When searching, you can specify which field to search (e.g., "name", "email").

-5. **API Support (Optional):**
-   - To add REST API support, extend the API module to handle incoming HTTP requests.
-   - Define routes to accept query parameters, such as `GET /query?q=<search-query>&field=<search-field>`.

-## Tests

-1. **Running Tests:**
-   - Run tests: `bundle exec rspec`

-2. **Unit Tests:**
-   - Tests cover individual modules and functionalities.
-   - Mock data or JSON files are used for testing.

-3. **Integration Tests:**
-   - Tests ensure seamless interaction between modules.

-## Extending and Scaling

-1. **Dynamic Search:**
-   - Modify the search module to accept a field parameter for dynamic searches.

-2. **API Support (Optional):**
-   - Extend the API module to handle incoming requests and connect with the search module.

-3. **Scalability:**
-   - Consider efficient search algorithms, caching, and database integration.
-   - Monitor performance and consider auto-scaling techniques for increased demand.

-## Contributing

-We welcome contributions to enhance and expand the functionality of this application.
-Feel free to submit pull requests for new features, bug fixes, or improvements.

-## License

-This project is licensed under the [MIT License](LICENSE).
+# Client Search CLI Application

+This is a command-line application written in Ruby that allows you to search and analyze client data stored in a JSON file.
+You can search for clients by name and find clients with duplicate emails.

+## Getting Started

+### Prerequisites

+- Ruby (>= 2.0)
+- Bundler (for installing dependencies)

+### Installation

+1. Clone this repository to your local machine or download the source code.

+2. Navigate to the project directory:

+3. Install the required gems using Bundler:

+### Usage

+Run the application using the following commands:

+1. To search for clients by name:

+Replace `QUERY` with the search query (e.g., "John").

+2. To find clients with duplicate emails:

+3. To exit the application, select the respective option when prompted.

+### Example

+1. Search for clients by name:

+2. Find clients with duplicate emails:

+### Data File

+The application uses a JSON file named `client.json` to store client data.
+Make sure this file is present in the same directory as `main.rb`.